Cachar Express: History

-The train used to pass through 36 tunnels in Barail Range made during the British era.
-Now this entire route is converted to broad gauge.
+The train used to pass through 36 tunnels in Barail Range made during the British era with the Longtharai Tunnel being the longest at 1936 m.
+The Train used to pass through politically & ethnically volatile Dima Hasao region of Assam.
+Dacoity, Trainjacking like crimes were rampant.

-The broad-gauge predecessor for this train is the 15944 Barak–Brahmaputra Express.
+Now since 2016, this entire route is converted to broad gauge.
+The broad-gauge successor of this train is the 15611/15612 Rangiya-Silchar Express.